mpourmpoulis/PythonVoiceCodingPlugin/doc/SelectArgument.md

 ```
 and ndir is an interger specifying how many lines (relative to the current) up or down your roi is.

 But why both "above" and "up"?
-The difference lies in that above only counts "interesting lines", lines containing function calls.
+The difference lies in that above only counts "interesting lines", that is(physical) lines containing function calls.
 The following example should clarify this:

 ![](./gif/arg5.gif)

+Please also pay attention to the fact that logical lines can extend over multiple physical lines.
+In such a case, as illustrated by the last example in the gif alternatives will be offered by the whole logical line!
 Other than that like case one.